Shengbao-Bao/graduation-thesis-code/README.md

-# hello-world
-It is knowledge about bioinformatic
+It is codes of my graduation design
-Here I will put some universal command